erunyon/erikrunyon.com/source/_posts/2013-07-08-carousel-interaction-stats.markdown

 ## Site 1

 Site one is a departmental site.
+Features are loaded in random order.

 - Homepage visits: 37,688
 - Percentage that clicked a feature: 1.266%